zzhjerry/rpmdeptree/README.md

 #What is `rpmdeptree`?

-`rpmdeptree`, short for "rpm dependency tree",  is a command line tool that can give you a "tree" view of the required dependencies for a given rpm package whenever the dependency is missing or existing in the current directory.
-The "current directory" here means the directory where the rpm package you want to install locates.
+`rpmdeptree`, short for "rpm dependency tree",  is a command line tool that can give you a "tree" view of the required dependencies for a given rpm package

 #Usage

-1. `cd` to the directory where you packages locate
+1. `cd` to the directory where your packages locate
 2. use `rpmdeptree <package name>` to see the result

 You could also see the detailed usage info with `rpmdeptree -h`